ocaml/opam/doc/pages/Install.md

-# How to install opam
+# How to Install opam

 This page describes how to install and configure opam.
 For further help on how to use opam, either read [`opam --help`](man/opam.html) or move on to the [Usage](Usage.html) guide.

-## Upgrading from a previous version
+## Upgrading From a Previous Version

-Generally, you should just reproduce the same installation steps as for the original installation: upgrade from your system's package manager, or re-run the binary installer.
+Generally, you should just reproduce the same installation steps as for the original installation: upgrade from your system's package manager or rerun the binary installer.
 Opam will automatically update its internal repository at `~/.opam` on first run if needed (if using our installer script, a backup can be made automatically).

-To upgrade shell scripts, and enable sandboxing, don't forget to run `opam init --reinit -ni`.
+To upgrade shell scripts and enable sandboxing, don't forget to run `opam init --reinit -ni`.

 Then see the [Upgrade guide](Upgrade_guide.html) to check the changes.

-## Binary distribution
+## Binary Distribution

 The quickest way to get the latest opam up and working is to run [this script](https://raw.githubusercontent.com/ocaml/opam/master/shell/install.sh):